 Passengers are expected to comply with the vessel’s safe operating procedures and can be held accountable for any behaviour that jeopardises their or anyone else’s safety.

 Passengers have a responsibility to behave safely while on board.
 Effective signage is also an effective way to alert passengers of any risks on a vessel.
-You can get our passenger safety decal for your vessel from one of our regional shop fronts or order yours online.
+You can order any of our free passenger safety decals for your vessel online.